Editor’s note: This post was originally published on 9/22/14 and has been updated for accuracy and comprehension.

 Sure, it can be awkward at first without experience, but as a business owner in the service world, the cold-hard truth is that you must possess some level of sales skill to actually make money and scale your business.

-Here's a step-by-step system to help you improve sales quickly – whether you’re a one man show or you have a team.
+Here's a step-by-step system that shows you how to improve sales quickly – whether you’re a one man show or you have a team – and be done wondering why your sales suck.

 Before you have a “system,” you obviously need to be able to get leads, so I'd recommend you read this guide by Marketo to get leads.